Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

 ### Putting it all Together

-Now with the power of go routines and channels, we can write a program that takes full advantage of multiple threads using Go’s concurrency primitives.
+Now with the power of goroutines and channels, we can write a program that takes full advantage of multiple threads using Go’s concurrency primitives.

 ![](https://cdn-images-1.medium.com/max/800/1*mdkQasa9ipcJZrSGajSU1A.jpeg)